Kids & Money

 You can even throw in bonuses for chores, good behavior, and excellent scholastic achievement.

 This means they cannot spend this money unless it’s used to make more money.
-So any business ideas your kids have (ie lemonade stand, candy merchant, etc), this savings should be their seed money for it.
+So any business ideas your kids have (ie lemonade stand, candy merchant, etc), these savings should be their seed money for it.

 4) Teach them the value of helping others (or giving).